I was wearing purple footie pajamas the night I met Alfie Evans for the first time.

 Why she married anybody at all, I don’t know.
 I know Jett asked her to marry him after Alfie left, and she said yes, but I have no idea why.
 Jett’s a good man, far too good, especially considering his choice of career, so I guess maybe he wanted to make sure somebody who was responsible was around for the incoming child.

 I suppose the prospect of Jett being around to take the responsibility of having that child off her shoulders was appealing to Sara.
 Sara’s made a lot of decisions that I disagree with but her choice to marry Jett is one I’ll always be grateful for.
 To this day, that man loves me like I was his own child and pays more attention to me than Stephen ever has or likely ever will.

-Stephen isn’t a bad guy but he’s never been much of a father-figure.
-He’s a rock star, through and through, and prefers to live his life that way.
-I’ve never felt the need to get in the way of that.
+Don’t get me wrong.
+Stephen isn’t a bad guy but he’s never been much of a father.
+He’s a rock star, through and through.
+He prefers to live his life that way, and I’ve never felt the need to get in the way of that.
 He’s good at it.
 Even I can see it’s what he was meant to do.
-Through the years we’ve become pretty good buddies but when I hear the word “father” it’s Jett’s kind eyes that my mind sees.
+Through the years we’ve become pretty good buddies but when I hear the word “father” it’s Jett that my mind sees.

 I think probably I had a crush on him and wanted to impress him.
 Okay, I know I had a crush on him and wanted to impress him, but I will never, ever admit that to anybody, least of all him.

 When I got back to the stairs with the album, Sara was just wandering into the foyer.
 She was in her favorite white silk robe and was swaying a bit.
 Her fragile hand was barely grasping a flute of champagne as she froze at the sight of him.
 She had that look on her face.

 It’s not something you can get used to: the look of surprise on your own mother’s face every time she sees you.
 Like she thought you were part of some horrible dream she’d had and that you should have been gone by morning.
 A look that says: you shouldn’t be here.